deadlydog/deadlydog.github.io/_posts/2011-04-17-solution-wont-build-on-tfs-build-server.md

 Then the problem is likely one of the following:

-&#160;

 1 &#8211; The project/dll being reference is set to "Specific Version", so open the reference&#8217;s properties and change it to "Any Version".

-&#160;

-2 &#8211; The project is not set to be built under the specific configuration.&#160; Right click on the solution in the Solution Explorer, and choose Configuration Manager.&#160; All projects should be set to be build (i.e. have a checkmark), and all of their platforms should be set to the same value.&#160; Change the Active Solution Platform to the platform you use and ensure that all projects are still set to always build.
+2 &#8211; The project is not set to be built under the specific configuration.
+Right click on the solution in the Solution Explorer, and choose Configuration Manager.
+All projects should be set to be build (i.e. have a checkmark), and all of their platforms should be set to the same value.
+Change the Active Solution Platform to the platform you use and ensure that all projects are still set to always build.

-&#160;

-3 &#8211; The path to the refenced project/dll is too long.&#160; Windows/.NET has a limitation where the reference path cannot be more than 260 characters, and the directory it&#8217;s in cannot be more than 248 characters.&#160; So the work around for this is usually to rename your build definition to something shorter, or if you just added a new project/namespace to the project, to shorten its name so the path stays under the limit.
+3 &#8211; The path to the refenced project/dll is too long.
+Windows/.NET has a limitation where the reference path cannot be more than 260 characters, and the directory it&#8217;s in cannot be more than 248 characters.
+So the work around for this is usually to rename your build definition to something shorter, or if you just added a new project/namespace to the project, to shorten its name so the path stays under the limit.